 - Does he or she have time to manage five new hires?

 Easy enough to know you need them; not so easy to find them.
 Try these suggestions:

 Your current staff

 Your best employee’s brother might turn out to be the worst worker you’ve ever seen, but often siblings grow up with the same values and work ethic.
 Chances are good that one of your team will know someone who’s been looking for a job like yours.
 You might even offer a bonus for a referral that works out.

 Especially if you’re in a high turnover industry, you should already have a relationship with at least one service.
 Let them know as far in advance as possible that you’ll be increasing staff.

 Don’t underestimate the power of Facebook, Craig’s List, and any site that gets the traffic you’re looking for.

 Odds are these new folks won’t walk in the door ready to be your Top Performer.
 Here are some things you can do to help them get off to a great start:

-- Have them shadow an employee in the same or similar job – This ensures that what they heard you say in the interview is what they will be doing regularly.
+This ensures that what they heard you say in the interview is what they will be doing regularly.
 It gives them a chance to ask questions about the process.
 And it helps your existing team get used to “the new guy.”

-- Give them a handbook with a job description – It’s good to have your expectations clearly defined in writing.
+It’s good to have your expectations clearly defined in writing.
 A welcome packet customized for each department can answer a lot of questions.